bjoernalbers/tomi/README.md

 tomi tomedo.example.com
 ```

-This will download the tomedo.app from your tomedo server and install it under
+This will download the tomedo.app from your tomedo server, install it under
-`$HOME/Programme`.
+`$HOME/Programme` and add it to the Dock.